 MADE is a design/build/fabricate studio specializing in high-end interior renovations and additions in Brooklyn and Manhattan.
 My role as Project Manager included responsibilities for architectural design, development, and documentation, construction administration, and client relations.

-inFORM studio, Detroit, MI, US, Designer
+inform studio inc., Detroit, MI, US, Designer

 inFORM studio is an architecture firm performing traditional services such as programming, schematic design, design development, bidding and negotiation, construction documents, construction administration, etc. My role as Designer included responsibilities for architectural design, development, and documentation, and client directed graphic design.
 Additionally, I performed general graphic design and marketing for the office.